 - Financial Accounting and Reporting

-Masters in Accounting Program FormatsSchools may offer masters of accounting programs in different formats to better address the personal needs of their students.
-Before committing to a degree program, consider your own routine and schedule.
-Your professional and personal lifestyle may determine when and where you could earn your accounting degree.
-Below are a few ways you could pursue a masters in accounting program.
+Below are a few ways you could pursue a master in accounting program.
 Be aware that not all program formats are offered at each school.
 Speak with department or admissions faculty for more information about the format offerings.

 - Public Accountant

 As part of these positions, you may be tasked with completing the following.

 - Ensure finances comply with laws and regulations

 - Assess current financial operations

 Entry-level accounting roles typically require applicants to have a bachelor’s degree in accounting.
 Though additional certifications may be required to become a certified public accountant (CPA).
 Keep in mind that many masters in accounting programs help students work towards the credits need for the CPA exam.

 BLS states that in terms of compensation, accountants made a median salary of $77,250 in 2021.
 And, the amount of available accounting positions are on the rise.
 These positions are expected to grow by 6% from 2021 to 2031.
 That is faster than the national average.